Blockchains and Networks

 Layer 1 networks are the foundational blockchains that operate independently and have their own native cryptocurrencies.
 Examples include:

-Bitcoin: The original blockchain, highly secure and decentralized, but transactions can be slow and it lacks advanced features like smart contracts.
+Bitcoin (BTC): The original blockchain.
+Extremely secure and decentralized, but transactions can be slow and it lacks advanced features like smart contracts.

 Layer 2 Networks

 Layer 2 networks are built on top of Layer 1 blockchains to improve scalability and reduce transaction costs.
-They work by handling transactions off the main chain and then settling them back on the Layer 1 network.
+They handle transactions off the main chain and settle back to the Layer 1 network.

-Lightning Network: A Layer 2 solution for Bitcoin, designed to enable faster transactions with lower fees by creating payment channels between users.
+Lightning Network: A Layer 2 solution for Bitcoin, designed to enable faster, lower-fee transactions.

 Step 3: Summary